 Figs and blue cheese and prosciutto are a match made in heaven.
 Dontcha think?
 Add some arugula to the mix and a sprinkle of toasted pecans and a drizzle of balsamic glaze, and you've got...

 The best salad ever!
 Just add a glass of wine and dinner is served.
+I love this salad so much, I included it in my new cookbook - The Mediterranean Diet For Two.

 Here's the thing about figs. Not only are they fleeting and exotic tasting (once you get past the fig Newton's taste), they're also super healthy.